Joining the Armed Forces

 Joining the Prison and Probation Service

-There is direct entry into training as a Prison Officer but the Unlocked Graduates programme has enabled many graduates to gain direct leadership development experience in the UK prison service whilst also working towards a Masters and developing skills in policy.
+There is direct entry into training as a Prison Officer but the Unlocked Graduates Programme has enabled many graduates to gain direct leadership development experience in the UK prison service whilst also working towards a Masters in Applied Custodial Leadership and developing skills in policy.
+Applications usually open in September and there are around 130 places available each year.
+Officers are given a permanent contract but there is an option to exit the programme after 2 years.
+Of the 2016-18 cohorts around 42% stayed with the prison service, 22% went into areas such as the MOJ or Probation Service, 14% to a criminal justice charity, 10% to other public sector/3rd sector jobs and 7% into the private sector.

 The Probation Service requires applicants to have NVQ Level 5 or a Degree.
 Recruitment is generally twice a year and will depend on the location that you wish to work in.
 Training for the Professional Qualification in Probation (PQiP) will take between 15 and 21months depending on whether you have studied relevant modules at University, such as: